webdriverio/webdriverio/website/docs/Selectors.md

 ## ARIA - Role Attribute

-For querying elements based on ARIA roles (https://www.w3.org/TR/html-aria/#docconformance), you can directly specify role of the element like [role=button] as selector parameter:
+For querying elements based on [ARIA roles](https://www.w3.org/TR/html-aria/#docconformance), you can directly specify role of the element like `[role=button]` as selector parameter:

 ```html
 <button>Click me</button>